 What Experts Say About Pillar Posts

-The concept of pillar post isn’t new and is there since content marketing came to existence.
-However, experts refer them differently.
-The other names I am familiar are:
+The concept of pillar post isn’t new and is there since content marketing came into existence.
+However, experts refer to them differently.
+The other names I am familiar with are:

 - Cornerstone Posts